Stanford’s Bionic Pancreas Study — A Patient’s Point of View

 BT1: How did you hear about the Stanford Trial?

 GJ: Through my diabetes circle and living in the Bay Area I figured there would be fantastic diabetes research opportunities to participate in.
 Not only is Stanford University on the edge of new methods of diabetes management technology, they also have one of the greatest and most fun groups of professionals I’ve had the privilege of working alongside.
 I was immediately a part of the family, and even though we are blind test subjects, the team at Stanford Endocrinology, led by Dr. Bruce Buckingham, embraces every bit of your T1D self.
 Before participating in the iLet bionic pancreas study designed by Dr. Ed Damiano of Boston University, I’d already been engaged in two other studies: one about hypoglycemia unawareness and insensitivity the other about improving insulin efficacy by shortening the rate at which insulin becomes active.
-When I heard Stanford was going to do a bionic pancreas study in two waves of 8 subjects, I made it my business to get a spot.
+When I heard Stanford was going to do a bionic pancreas study in two waves of eight subjects, I made it my business to get a spot.
 Being a frequent flier helped.

 BT1: What is a bionic pancreas and how do you get one?

 GJ: The bionic pancreas (BP) is a closed loop system that seeks to remove the T1D patient from the treatment equation.
 Similar to a non-diabetic’s functioning pancreas, it responds to food consumed so the amount of insulin injected via an infusion set is appropriate for the amount of carbohydrates.
 It’s dynamic, using information gathered from a Dexcom continuous glucose monitor (CGM) to make decisions about insulin needs to achieve a blood glucose goal.
-In this case, the objective is 130 mg/dL.
+In this case, the objective is 7.2 mmol/L130 mg/dL.
 For example, when the CGM reaches its goal, the insulin will stop entirely.
 This concept of an adaptive basal is promising.

 BT1: What about carb counting?